Kazake95/lytrize_desktop/README.md

 1. **Install** — grab the `.deb` or `.rpm` from the [releases page](https://github.com/Kazake95/lytrize_desktop/releases) and install with `dpkg -i` or `dnf install`.
 2. **Open** — launch `lytrize` from your application menu or terminal.
 The launcher window appears while the backend starts, then your browser opens automatically.
 3. **Upload** — click **Start New Analysis** on the home screen and choose a CSV or Excel file (up to 400 MB).
-4. **Analyze** — on the Analysis page, click any chart-type card (bar, time series, scatter, correlation, etc.), choose your columns, and click **Generate**.
+4. **Analyze** — on the Analysis page, click any chart-type card (bar, time series, scatter, correlation, etc.), choose your columnsand click **Generate**.
 Charts appear instantly.
 5. **Build & Export** — click **Proceed to Dashboard**, arrange your charts in a grid, add KPI cards, then **Download HTML** to get a standalone file you can open in any browser or save as PNG via DevTools.

 ---